This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 relational database.
 Maybe that sounds boring to you.
 Perhaps you’re itching to try that sexy new NoSQL database that

 you read about on Hacker News.
 It perfectly fits your use case!
 It’s so slick!
-It’s so fast and cutting edge!
+It’s so fast and cutting-edge!
 When it

-comes to data storage, cutting edge is typically a bad thing.
-Yes, cutting edge might get you access to new features,
+comes to data storage, cutting-edge is typically a bad thing.
+Yes, cutting-edge might get you access to new features,

-but what it really means is that you’ll also be the one to discover all the bugs, corner cases, missing features, lack
+but what it really means is that you’ll also be the one to discover all the bugs, corner cases, missing integrations, failure modes, and so on.
+Typically, you want a data store to be reliable, predictable,

 and stable.
-This is the opposite of cutting edge.
+This is the opposite of cutting-edge.
 It’s boring.
 But when it comes to data storage, boring is good,

 and you should choose boring technologies.

 That doesn’t mean you should never use other data stores.
-But you should only use them if you have use cases that a
+But you should use them only if you have use cases that a

 relational database can’t handle, which means you need to understand what these other data stores are good at—and what